icomeau/Dreamhost-IP-Updater/README.md

 These values will be saved to a config.txt file so subsequent runs won't require user input.

 License
 This script is open-source and free to use.
-You may modify and distribute it under the terms of the MIT License.
+You may modify and distribute it under the terms of the Pirates of the Open Seas License.

 Author
-Ian Comeau
+iComeau